Filippo-Corti/ExplainableClustering/02-data-integration/README.md

 3. Run clusters 2-100 on each of the 4 matrices.
 Save as csv.
     - Binary data so KModes?
     - Issue: KModes is very slow on large datasets.
     - Use MiniBatchKMeans as an approximation?
+Yes, it is appropriate because:
+      - It is the same algorithm used for MOFA clustering, making for a fair comopairson
+      - It has been proven that it works reasonably well on binary data

 https://geneontology.org/docs/ontology-documentation/